chriott/DeAMR/README.md

-# DeAMR
+# DeAMR (WIP)
-Annotation guidelines DeAMR (German AMR) try to be in alignment with the official AMR guidelines.
+These are the annotation guidelines for DeAMR (German AMR), which try to be in alignment with the official [AMR guidelines](https://github.com/amrisi/amr-guidelines/blob/master/amr.md).

 (WIP in vsc)